confluentinc/confluent-demo/docs/basic/01-deploy.md

 (This is a wrapper on this command: `kubectl -n confluent-demo exec -it confluent-utility-0 -- bash`)

-Confluent CLI should generally work for interacting with CP Flink:
+The included Confluent CLI (`confluent`) is preconfigured to interact with Confluent Manager for Apache Flink (CMF):

 ```bash
 confluent flink environment list